openjdk/guide/src/guide/jbs-jdk-bug-system.md

 [duplicate of]{.jbs-value} - Normally set automatically - see [Closing issues as duplicates] for more information

-[backported by]{.jbs-value} - Normally set automatically when creating a backport with the “More -> Create Backport” option
+[backported by]{.jbs-value} - Normally set automatically when creating a backport with the “More -> Create Backport” option, or by the Skara tooling

 [CSR for]{.jbs-value} - When creating a CSR with the “More -> Create CSR” option a link is automatically created between the main issue and the new CSR